ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 #### Hyphens and dashes

-* In English, a hyphen (-) is used to join words or different parts of a word, while a dash (–) is used to indicate a range or a pause.
+* In English, a hyphen `-` is used to join words or different parts of a word, while a dash `—` indicates a range or a pause.
+    * Example: TON — is ... proof-of-stake.
 * Many languages have different rules for using hyphens and dashes that should be observed.